hmrc/income-tax-mtd-changelog/README.md

 ### self-assessment-accounts-api

 The following changes are now available in production:
+* Updated `List Self Assessment Payments & Allocation Details`, added `MISSING_PAYMENT_LOT_ITEM` and `RULE_INCONSISTENT_QUERY_PARAMS` errors

-* Updated description and message for `RULE_TAX_YEAR_NOT_SUPPORTED`, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023-1).
+* Updated documentation:
-* Updated Endpoint:`List Self Assessment Payments & Allocation Details`
+  * Updated the description of `List Self Assessment Payments & Allocation Details`
-  * Updated description
+  * Updated the description and message for `RULE_TAX_YEAR_NOT_SUPPORTED`, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023-1)
-  * Added `MISSING_PAYMENT_LOT_ITEM` and `RULE_INCONSISTENT_QUERY_PARAMS` errors

 ### self-assessment-biss-api
 The following changes are now available in production:

-* Some error response status codes corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023).
+* Some error response status codes are corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023)

 ### self-assessment-bsas-api
 The following changes are now available in production:

-* Some error response status codes corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023).
+* Some error response status codes are corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023)

 ### self-employment-business-api
 The following changes are now available in production:

-* Updated Endpoint: `List Self-Employment Period Summaries`
+* Updated Endpoint `List Self-Employment Period Summaries`
   * New optional field `periodCreationDate` added to the response object

-* Updated Endpoint: `Create a Self-Employment Period Summary`
+* Updated Endpoint `Create a Self-Employment Period Summary`
   * Added `RULE_INVALID_SUBMISSION_PERIOD` and `RULE_INVALID_SUBMISSION_END_DATE` errors

 * New API Version `v2.0`, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog#23-february-2023).

-* Updated Endpoint: `Retrieve a Self-Employment Period Summary`
+* Updated Endpoint `Retrieve a Self-Employment Period Summary`
   * See [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog#23-february-2023)

-* Updated Endpoint: `Amend a Self-Employment Period Summary`
+* Updated Endpoint `Amend a Self-Employment Period Summary`
   * See [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog#23-february-2023)

-* Minor clarifications made to developer hub documentation:
-  * Updated description of `periodExpenses` field
+* Updated documentation, updated the description of `periodExpenses` field

 ### 22 March 2023